Hyundai ix35 Problems You Should Be Aware Of!

 Why it happens

-EGR systems route exhaust back into the intake to reduce NOx emissions.
+EGR systems route exhaust back into the intake to reduce emissions.
 Over time, soot and oily vapour can build up and restrict flow.
-Owners commonly report cleaning/replacing EGR components when chasing power loss and fault codes on ix35 diesels.
+If ignored, the issue can cascade into other emissions faults.

 What to do

-• A proper diagnostic scan (not just a cheap code reader) is worth it.
+• A proper diagnostic scan (not just a basic code reader) is worth it.

 3) Clutch wear, soft pedal, and expensive “gearbox-out” repairs (manuals)